 So this one is a bit more challenging than the other two, but it’s by no means difficult either.
 Perhaps the most accessible bit of lead work from the legendary Mr. Hendrix, you’re in serious “impress your friends” territory with the “Hey Joe” solo.

 Based largely around box one of the e minor pentatonic scale, it’s not too out there for those with a little bit of guitar playing know-how under their belt, and is great for working on your bends and vibrato to boot.

 Hey Joe Tab

-Are there any simple, but effective solos out there that you love to play?
+Are there any simple, but effective Simple Guitar Solos out there that you love to play?

 And what do you think is the hardest thing for newbie lead guitarists to master?

 Share your thoughts in the comments section folks!